cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ## PHP Slow Site analyzer

-**PHP Slow Site analyzer** (**SSA**) is tool that generates daily reports for the server administrator with information about the top N slow PHP-based URLs for all domains.
-Slow Site analyzer tracks all PHP-based requests and selects slow ones by certain rules.
+**PHP Slow Site analyzer** (**SSA**) is a tool that generates daily reports for the server administrator with information about the top N slow PHP-based URLs for all domains.
+The Slow Site analyzer tracks all PHP-based requests and selects slow ones by specific rules.

 ![](/images/solo_SlowSiteAnalyzerReport.png)